andymckay/blog/_posts/2016-12-09-cycling-around-hawaii.md

 **Day Two: Ocean View to Volcano**

 I figured out I'd strained my achilles yesterday.
 It was raining.
 Really raining.
-There were flash flood warning and the road was about to closed.
+There were flash flood warnings and the road was about to be closed.
 But my plan was to get Volcano.
 So I did.

 The first hour or two were the worst, heavy pounding rain that formed rivers on the road.
 Brakes basically became useless and visibility was terrible.
 And my ankle hurt.